Edo745/Exploring-Neural-Network-Architectures-for-Image-Classification/Lab1/README.md

-# The deeper neural networks the better?
+# Exploring Neural Network Architectures for Image Classification
 This repository contains the implementation and comparison of different neural network architectures: a simple Multi-Layer Perceptron (MLP), a Convolutional Neural Network, a deeper Convolutional Neural Network and a ResNet architecture.
 The aim is to explore and analyze their performance on a standard dataset, providing insights into their strengths and weaknesses for image classification.
-Di seguito i punti che verranno approfonditi:
+The following points will be explored:

-- **MLP vs CNN**
+- **MLP vs CNN**: Which architecture performs better in image recognition?
-- **CNN vs deeper CNN**: è vero che tanto più è profondo un modello tanto più aumentano le performance?
+- **CNN vs deeper CNN**: Is it true that the deeper a model is, the better its performance?
-- **Residual Connections**: come risolvere il problema dei vanishing gradients.
+- **Residual Connections**: How to solve the vanishing gradients problem.

 ## Table of Contents
 - [Introduction](#introduction)